bob8whiskey/bob8whiskey.github.io/_posts/2018-04-10-islay-standards-03.md

 excerpt_separator: <!--more-->
 ---

-Islay Standards Day 3 and we move to the Port Charlotte area in the northwest of the island.
+Islay Standards Day 3 and we move to the Loch Indaal area in the northwest of the island.
 First up is the Bruichladdich distillery with their standard Classic Laddie Scottish Barley expression.
 Bruichladdich offers a wide range of flavors and the Classic Laddie is unpeated.

 Bruichladdich prides themselves on transparency and provide recipe codes for each bottle, even the 200 mL small bottle I have.
 My recipe code is 17/144 and I see that it contains a variety of casks aged between 7 and 11 years.
 Bourbon, PX sherry and other casks were used.
 They even record where the barley was grown.
 Pretty cool!